bitcointranscripts/bitcointranscripts/bitcoinology/what-is-lightning-network.md

 That's a bad question.
 What might be the problem?
 I think it's fair to say that there are two obvious problems with this construction, two ways it can go wrong.
-Let me put it that.
+Let me put it like that.
 What are the two ways this construction can go wrong?

 So the first problem is what we call liveness.